Palrajkonar/Serverless-web-application/README.md

 ### Steps.

-* Created the Fit Fusion Hub Website in visual studio code using html, css, js.
+*	Created the Fit Fusion Hub Website in visual studio code using HTML, CSS, JS.
-* Created a DynamoDb Table in AWS and given a name and partion key.
+*	Created a DynamoDB Table in AWS and given a name and partition key.
 *	Then Created IAM Role for AWS Lambda to give full access to AWS DynamoDB.
-* Then Created AWS Lambda function and given a name, runtime is python and finally attached the IAM Role that i created for AWS Lambda.
+*	Then Created AWS Lambda function and given a name, runtime is python and finally attached the IAM Role that I have created for AWS Lambda.
-* After Creating Lambda function i've given the python code and click on deploy.
-In the Python code i've given the DynamoDb table name that i've created.
+*	After Creating Lambda function, I have given the python code and click on deploy.
+In the Python code given the DynamoDB table name that I have created.
-* After the python code is deployed, then i created a API Gateway in AWS using REST API, inside that REST API I created a resources, methods, enabling CORS and Deploying API.
+*	After the python code is deployed, then I have created an API Gateway in AWS using REST API, inside that REST API I created a resource, methods, enabling CORS and Deploying API.
-* In the REST API Methods Section I've given type as POST and Service is Lambda, it by automatically shows the Lambda Function that i created click on that and save.
+*	In the REST API Methods, I have given type as POST and Service is Lambda, it by automatically shows the Lambda Function that I created click on that and save.
 *	After Deploying API a URL is given to me and copied that URL and pasted in registration form java script page.
-* After that i've try registering dumy user in that form and it was successfully stored in AWS DynamoDb Table that i've created.
+*	After that try registering dummy user in that form and it was successfully stored in AWS DynamoDB Table that I have created.